tejasvadhyani/LendingClubCaseStudy/README.md

     - Small business loans have high tendency to get charged off, whereas Wedding loans have lowest tendency to get charged off.
 Thus `purpose` could be a DRIVING VARIABLE.
     - More `dti`(Debt to Income ratio), more is charge off percentage.
 Thus dti could be DRIVING VARIABLE
 - Driving variables identified are term, int_rate, grade, home_ownership, annual_inc, purpose, dti.
+- From Multivariate analysis, we concluded that there is a significant positive correlation between loan amount and installment; comparable correlation between loan amount and annual income, term and interest rate, debt to income ratio and Number of open accounts.
+Number of public records does not have a correlation between any of the parameters.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->